 If you are a high school senior, plan now to:

-- Join us for the San Damiano Scholars Preview Day in September 2019 or schedule a campus visit.
+- Join us for the San Damiano Scholars Preview Day on October 4, 2019 or schedule a campus visit.

 - Submit an application and gain admittance to Marian University.